What is colic, and how can it be avoided?

 The reason why colic syndrome is so dangerous is that, unlike humans, horses are unable to vomit to evacuate excess food (when his stomach is too full or his digestion is blocked).

 There are different stages of the syndrome.
-However, most colic resolves within 24 hours of the first symptoms.
-Hence the interest of sdetect them in time and act effectively !
+However, most colic resolves within 24 hours of the onset of symptoms.
+Hence the importance of sdetect them early and take effective action !

-Colic in horses manifests itself in different ways:
+Colic in horses can manifest itself in different ways:

-• it keeps getting up and going down like something's bothering him
+• it he keeps getting up and lying down as if something were bothering him

-• it rquick breath and its nostrils are dilated
+• it ra quick sigh and his nostrils are dilated

 If your horse suffers from colic his heart rate will increase.
 Knowing your horse's resting heart rate is therefore an essential prognostic element in monitoring the evolution of the pathology.
 In the case of colic, a heart rate in excess of 100 beats per minute indicates a high degree of severity.

-A horse that does not have a temperature but has a very high heart rate while resting should be seen quickly by a veterinarian.
-This information will indeed be very useful for him to have an idea of the state of emergency.
+A horse with no temperature but a very high heart rate at rest should be seen by a vet as soon as possible.
+This information will give him an idea of the state of the emergency.

-Each animal reacts in its own way and it is rare for a horse to show all of these symptoms.
+Each animal reacts in its own way, and it is rare for a horse to present all of these symptoms.
 At the first sign of discomfort or pain, you should call the vet.
-This is often benignThis is often the case, but it can get out of hand and should be taken seriously.
+It's often benignbut it can get out of hand and should be taken seriously.

-First of all, it is important toassess the condition of the horse.
-If he seems mildly downcast but begins to lie down long enough or to look at his flanks, you can go run around him and your horse cut off access to all food.
+First of all, it's important toassess the horse's condition.
+If he doesn't seem very down, but starts to lie down for a long time or to look at his flanks, you can go and walk your horse your horse and cut off all access to food.

-If someone is empowered, they can inject a simple painkiller such as intravenous noramidopyrine (Calmagine).
+If someone is qualified, they can inject a simple analgesic such as noramidopyrine (Calmagine) intravenously.

-In case of doubt about the seriousness of his colic, or if the condition of your horse remains worrying, it is important toto urgently call the veterinarian to avoid any aggravation or pain!
+If you have any doubts about the seriousness of the colic, or if your horse's condition remains worrying, it is important tocall the vet urgently to avoid any aggravation or pain!

-First equine veterinary emergency 🚨, colic may be due to a cork that has formed and is having trouble evacuating.
-The horse may also suffer from torsion of the large colon or other reasons that only a veterinarian can treat.
-In some of the most serious cases, a csurgery may be necessary.
+First equine veterinary emergency 🚨, colic may be due to a blockage which has formed and is having difficulty evacuating.
+The horse may also be suffering from torsion of the large colon or for other reasons that only a veterinarian can treat.
+In the most serious cases, curgery may be necessary.

-The return of dung is often a sign of the beginning of the recovery of transit, but it still requires keep watch.
+The return of droppings is often a sign of early recovery of transit, but you still need to remain vigilant.

 4. Prevention rather than cure!